 Regardless of your work experience, you must have an education section in your bank teller resume.
 This will show that you at least have the minimum required education.
 And, if you list your education right, it can help you fill the gaps you have in your experience.

 We have a few tips on how to list your education right.
 If you have lots of professional experience, keep your education section short.
-In this case, you can only include the name of the school, degree, and year of completion.
+In this case, you can only include the school's name, degree, and year of completion.
 However, if you don’t have much experience, we recommend complementing your education section with extra details such as achievements, extracurriculars, etc.

 You may have a plethora of skills, but you can only list a few, the key ones so that you do not make your resume too bulky.
 Then, how to choose the right bank teller skills to include?
 Here are a few steps: